getsolarajs/solara-docs/docs/reference/function-list.md

 *   `$attachment[index?]`: Returns the URL of the attachment at the specified index default first from the triggering message.
 *   `$awaitMessages[filterUserID;timeMs]`: Waits for a single message from a user within a time limit ms. Returns content or empty.
 Basic implementation.
 *   `$awaitReactions[messageID;timeMs;emoji1;emoji2...;maxUsers?;removeReaction?]`: Awaits reactions on a message for specified emojis within a time limit ms. Optional: max users remove reaction after collection. **[Basic Implementation]**
-*   `$clear[amount;filterUserID?;pinned?]`: Bulk deletes messages up to 100 in current channel.
+*   `$clear[amount;filterUserID?;pinned?]`: Bulk deletes messages up to one hundred in current channel.
 Optional: filter by user ID ignore only delete pinned messages true false.
 Requires Manage Messages.
 *   `$clearReactions[messageID;emoji?]`: Removes all reactions or a specific emoji's reactions from a message.
 Requires Manage Messages.
 *   `$crosspostMessage[messageID;channelID?]`: Publishes a message in an announcement channel.
 Requires Manage Messages.
 *   `$deleteIn[milliseconds]`: Deletes the last message sent by the bot after a delay. **[Potentially unreliable]**